I’m going to compare both of these services based on their features, security, pricing, and more.

 And 22.72 Mbps on a US server.

 Even though NordVPN doesn’t have its own server network, that doesn’t prevent the company from offering both a secure and fast connection.
-So, if you’re wondering which VPN among Avast SecureLine and NordVPN is better from streaming and torrenting, you now know which provider’s app to install.
+So, if you’re wondering which VPN among Avast SecureLine and NordVPN is better for streaming and torrenting, you now know which provider’s app to install.

 |No. of servers||55||5,000+|